azadkuh/mbedcrypto/README.md

 ## disclaimer

-- implementing an easy-to-use, lightweight and portable `c++` library for cryptography are the main purpose of `mbedcrypto`.
+- implementing an easy-to-use, lightweight and portable `c++` library for cryptography is the main purpose of `mbedcrypto`.
 - there are many more algorithms in cryptographic libraries, the focus of `mbedcrypto` is on the most important or widely used algorithms, tries to be simple and not to bloat your application.